jgcfyidev/jgcfyi/content/1-Relationship.md

-The study of long-sustained water and [forest](http://www.pacificbio.org/initiatives/fire/fire_ecology.html) management systems teaches us that building resilient places, protected from catastrophe, requires iterative and ongoing management, in tune with local ecology.
+The study of long-sustained water and [forest](http://www.pacificbio.org/initiatives/fire/fire_ecology.html) management systems teaches us that building resilient places protected from catastrophe requires iterative and ongoing management in tune with local ecology.
 Just as [prescribed burns](https://www.youtube.com/watch?v=E542gY7uR0s) are often carried out on foot at a careful pace to prevent larger disasters,